harness/developer-hub/release-notes/harness-platform.md

 ### Fixed issues

--  HTML injection occurs due to lack of server side validation.
+-  HTML injection occurs due to a lack of server-side validation.
 (PLG-657)

-   A code enhancement to include server side validation has fixed this issue.
+   Server-side validation now occurs.

 - The UI does not display an error message when the referred connector in infra does not exist.(PL-30130)

-  An enhancement to the error handling system has fixed this issue.
-Whenever the connector API fails, an error message is displayed on the UI.
+  An enhancement to the error-handling system enables an error message to appear when the connector API fails.

 - Removing the default value from a variable in a service results in the addition of `.nan` as the default value in the YAML.
 (PIE-8129)

-  A code enhancement has fixed this issue.
-In the absence of a value, the default value is removed from the YAML.
+  In the absence of a value, the default value is now removed from the YAML.

 ## February 15, 2023, version 78421